immunant/c2rust/c2rust-bitfields/README.md

 }
 ```

 Furthermore, C bitfield rules for overflow and signed integers are taken into account.

-This crate is likely no_std compatible.
+This crate can generate `no_std` compatible code when the `no_std` feature flag
+is provided.

 ## Tests